 The Scottish town of Portree is a port of call for many cruise ships and a great place to start your discovery of the rugged countryside of Isle of Skye.
 Visit the top things to do - Sky Museum of Island Life, The Storr, Quiraing, Cuillin and the Fairy Pools in the northwest coast of Scotland.
 Photo Credit: Wendy Nordvik-Carr © View more photos wendynordvikcarr.com

-• Sadly the shuttle bus from Portree in the summer months operated by Go Skye no longer operates.
+• Sadly, Go Skye no longer operates the shuttle bus from Portree in the summer months.

 • Check with the Portee Information Centre operated by Visit Scotland.

 • Cruise ship shore day excursion tours are also available from Viator.
 We have used Viator in most countries we visit and can highly recommend them.
-By booking through the Viator link above any commissioned earned will help keep this website running.
+By booking through the Viator link above, any commissions earned will help keep this website running.

 The Scottish town of Portree is a port of call for many cruise ships and a great place to start your discovery of the rugged countryside of Isle of Skye.
 Visit the top things to do - Sky Museum of Island Life, The Storr, Quiraing, Cuillin and the Fairy Pools in the northwest coast of Scotland.
 Photo Credit: Wendy Nordvik-Carr © View more photos wendynordvikcarr.com